miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 A newly added "archive" object MAY contain "rehashes", which stores renewed hash values for external references ("refs").

-A newly added "archive" object also contains an archive timestamp "timestamp" object used to protect information contained within the existing archive structure.
+A newly added "archive" object also contains an archive timestamp "timestamp" parameter used to protect information contained within the existing archive structure.

 ### Archive Timestamp Embedding